 Apparently, three separate ghosts haunt Dragsholm Castle: the Grey Lady, the White Lady, and the Earl of Bothwell.

-The White Lady is apparently the ghost of a noble girl who fell in love with a local commoner.
+The White Lady is the ghost of a noble girl who fell in love with a local commoner.
 Her father disapproved of the match and locked the girl in her room.
-Centuries later, construction workers found her small skeleton imprisoned in a small recess in the castle’s walls, still wearing her white dress.
+Centuries later, construction workers found her small skeleton imprisoned in a small recess in the creepy castle’s walls, still wearing her white dress.

 If you’re looking to stay at the hotel, we hear that room is available for cheap.